 Canadian hospitals generate a great deal of receivables – hundreds to thousands of accounts that are sent to collections.
+However, these should be handled with care and a different strategy than regular third party collections clientele.

 The bulk of accounts that a hospital may send are small balances – small amounts not covered by provincial insurance plans.
 These will be less than $100 balances for crutches, ambulance rides, casts, and so on.
 Literally hundreds of these invoices every month are generated by the hospital, far more than their patient accounts team can possibly call or letter personally.
 When these small accounts go to a collection agency, the agency can leverage economy of scale and call every single file, but the collection agent may very well be the first person the consumer speaks to regarding their bill.